 This is related to my visits last months to a Mensendieck-therapist because of neck-problems.
 It turned out to be that pushing the head forward (something I clearly did so for years already) puts an enormous strain on the neck.

 By reducing that, with help of Mensendieck and exercises, I managed to solve cq. reduce the problem in daily life.
 However while kayaking this turns out to be more difficult as it is not so easy to ban out the habits of a lifetime of paddling.
-As I noticed last years that I had a very tired neck after a heavy paddling day, sometimes even resulting in severe headaches cry, it is necessary to improve my paddling style as well.
+As I noticed last years that I had a very tired neck after a heavy paddling day, sometimes even resulting in severe headaches , it is necessary to improve my paddling style as well.
 I am proceeding gradually however and evenings like this help a lot.

 It feels a quite bit contradictionary, while pushing and pulling your paddle, to straighten your backbone, to push forward your breastbone and, as a result, hold your head higher.

 I got the impression tonight that working on my posture also results in higher speed.
-But after realising sometimes ""Hé men, you´re cruising at 10km/h nowsmile often the "FLOW" was gone immediately with a dropping speed as a result.
+But after realising sometimes ""Hé men, you´re cruising at 10km/h now often the "FLOW" was gone immediately with a dropping speed as a result.

 However focussing on posture helped quit a lot in getting "flow" again.